kevlu8/int0x80.ca/blogs/chess-engines/8-pvs.md

 ## Advanced PVSearch

-While the preivously provided implementation is the simplest one, there is a better (albeit more complex) one.
+While the previously provided implementation is the simplest one, there is a better (albeit more complex) one.

 ```cpp
 Value score;